How to lay a concrete shed base yourself

 Tamping is an important step not to be neglected in the lay process and ensures that air bubbles which could compromise the durability of your shed base are removed.
-Using a wooden plank that is the width of your shed base, lift and lower it rapidly over the entirety of the concrete to level the surface to bring it in line with the top of the framework.
+Using a wooden plank that is the width of your shed base, lift and lower it rapidly over the entirety of the concrete to level the surface and to bring it in line with the top of the framework.

 6 - Protect your base

 A polythene sheet over the surface of your concrete will project it as it cures.
 Do not remove the framework until the cure process is complete.
-We will be able to advice you on how long the cure process will take once we know the details of your project and can offer additives which can speed up the process if you require.
+We will be able to advise you on how long the cure process will take once we know the details of your project and can offer additives which can speed up the process if you require.

 - Should you be considering a concrete pump for your project?